mehedizamanhimel/TestWebAutomation2022/README.md

 	project>target>index.html (need to open in web view) project>target>emailable-report.html (need to open in web view) project>target>surefire-reports>Surefire test (need to open in web view)

+**To Run the project on docker**
+1. start your docker in your preferable machine.
+2. run the command "docker pull "(this will downlaod the project image in your machine)
+3. run the command "docker run "(this will run the project on your command line)